Hurricane Lee charges through open Atlantic waters as it approaches northeast Caribbean

-SAN JUAN, Puerto Rico — (AP) — Hurricane Lee whirled through open waters on Thursday as forecasters warned it could become the first Category 5 storm of the Atlantic season.
+SAN JUAN, Puerto Rico — Hurricane Lee whirled through open waters on Thursday as forecasters warned it could become the first Category 5 storm of the Atlantic season.

 Lee was not expected to make landfall while on a projected path that will take it near the northeast Caribbean, although forecasters said tropical storm conditions are possible on some islands.
 Meteorologists said it was too early to provide details on potential rainfall and wind gusts.

-The storm was located some 965 miles (1,555 kilometers) from the northern Leeward Islands.
-It had winds of up to 80 miles per hour (130 kilometers per hour) and was moving west-northwest at 13 mph (20 kph).
+The Category 2 hurricane was located about 870 miles east of the northern Leeward Islands.
+It had winds of up to 105 miles per hour and was moving west-northwest at 15 mph.

-Lee was forecast to develop into an “extremely dangerous” major hurricane by early Friday.
+Lee was forecast to develop into an “extremely dangerous” major hurricane late Thursday.

 “The environment around the cyclone looks ideal for rapid intensification,” the National Hurricane Center in Miami said.